 A backup does not need to rely on dedicated software.
 Making a copy of a file is a basic form of backup.

 A full-backup consist of making a copy of all important data.

-When you copy a folder with important files, from say a hard drive to a CD,
+When you copy a folder with important files, from say a hard drive to a USB memstick,

 you actually make a full-backup of those files.
 Due to simplicity, this approach

 is the most reliable of all backup types.
-Its main advantage is ease
+Its main advantage is the ease

-backup will use as much space as the important data.
+backup will use as much space as the important data that was copied.
 If the data is

 large, the backup process can be very resource intensive in terms of

-to full-backup a digital library consisting of thousands of movies.
+to do a full-backup of a digital library consisting of thousands of HD movies.
 Such operation

 can take days.